flindersuni/DeepThoughtHPC-docs/docs/source/Access/Windows/WindowsAccess.md

 - Your Username is your FAN
 - Your Password is your FAN Password.

-These are the same credentails you use to login to OKTA.
+These are the same credentials you use to login to OKTA.

 ## Success

-Upon a sucessful login, you should get a screen similar to this:
+Upon a successful login, you should get a screen similar to this:

 ![](../../_static/loginOKImage.png)